Riot dog: Thodoris

-Other dogs
+In Chile

-In Chile, in the 2010s, a stray dog accompanied student protests.
+In Chile, during the 2011–2013 Chilean student protests, a stray dog accompanied student protestors.
 Protesters named him "Negro Matapacos" (from Spanish matar, to kill, and paco, which is Chilean slang for "policeman"; his full nickname therefore translates to "Black Cop-killer"), or refer to him simply as "El Negro".
 Matapacos died on 26 August 2017 of old age with a veterinarian and other people by his side.

-During the Chilean protests of 2019–2020, other dogs were seen alongside protesters.
-Such is the case of Pepe Matapacos (shortened as "Pepe") in Concepción and Vaquita ("little cow" because of his white and black-dotted fur) in Antofagasta.

-In culture

-In 2011, American singer/songwriter David Rovics released a song entitled "The Riot Dog".

-Loukanikos appears as a non-playable character in the video game Tonight We Riot, in which he assists the player in a left-wing revolution.